Woad greeting cards

 Back to Top

-Planting out woad seedlingsLike other plants of the cabbage family, woad is susceptible to club root.
-The crop needs rotating and woad cannot be planted where broccoli or other brassicas have been grown.
+Planting out woad seedlingsLike other plants of the cabbage family, woad plants are susceptible to club root.
+The crop needs rotating and woad should not be planted where broccoli or other brassicas have been grown.

 If your area is infested with club root, you may get away with transplanting the woad into pots, letting it grow for a couple of weeks or more and then transplanting it into the final position.